rivera-bl/nvim-dotfiles/README.md

 ## TODO

+- [ ] vagrant box built with packer (hcl)
+- [ ] check cannot find guest additions
+- [ ] virtualbox start automatically as part of the build process?
 - [x] setup the pipeline in github actions for building the container and pushing to dockerhub
 - [x] add the repository contents to the image and they work good
 - [x] excluir del checkout o del COPY el .git folder